All resources

 A simple formula for a stronger summary

-- Role fit - What are you professionally?
+1. Target role - What are you professionally?
 Product manager, analyst, recruiter, marketer?

 In most cases that becomes a two- to four-line summary.
 If it grows much beyond that, the writing is usually trying to do too much in the wrong section.